PSYCHEDELICA OF THE BLACK BUTTERFLY

 ART AND MUSIC

-The game’s art style is one of it’s most appealing factor.
-It had a very remarkable aesthetic sensation that imbues the surreal world of the setting’s dream-like state.
-We have the artist, Satol Yuiga to thank for that.
-Looking forward to more of her works in the upcoming game Psychedelica of the Ashen Hawk (English loc.) this June.
+Psychedelica BB’s art style is one of the game’s most appealing factor.
+I just loved looking at the colorful aesthetics that sort of imbues the surreal world of the setting’s dream-like state.
+We have none other than the artist/illustrator Satol Yuiga to thank for that.
+I’m looking forward to seeing more of her works in the upcoming game Psychedelica of the Ashen Hawk this June.

-Another aspect that captivates you to this game is its soundtrack.
-For the most part, I really enjoyed the game’s BGMs.
-It blended well with the mystifying atmosphere it’s trying to create.
-Here’s my fav track!
+Another aspect that captivates you to this game is its beautiful soundtrack.
+All the BGMs blended well with the mystifying atmosphere the gameplay tries to convey.
+Here’s my fav track below!